braintree/braintree_android/v5_MIGRATION_GUIDE.md

 The minimum supported Android API level for v5 of this SDK has increased to 23.

+## BraintreeClient

+You no longer need to instantiate a `BraintreeClient` in order to instantiate the payment method clients.
+Instead, construct the payment method clients with a `ClientParams` object.

 ## Data Collector

 The `paypal-data-collector` module has been removed and replaced by the `data-collector` module.